2025

 Led by Prof. Kevin P. Gallagher: Director, Global Development Policy Center, Boston University

-This group will address three key areas: the role of Multilateral Development Banks (MDBs), international monetary reforms, and the governance of international financial institutions.
-Discussions will focus on scaling up MDB financial resources, enhancing operational agility, and innovating financing mechanisms.
-The group will also explore reforms in the international monetary system to improve global liquidity and stability, and advocate for equitable governance structures in financial institutions to ensure inclusive representation.
+This group addressed three key areas: the role of Multilateral Development Banks (MDBs), international monetary reforms, and the governance of international financial institutions.
+Discussions focused on scaling up MDB financial resources, enhancing operational agility, and innovating financing mechanisms.
+The group also explored reforms in the international monetary system to improve global liquidity and stability, and advocated for equitable governance structures in financial institutions to ensure inclusive representation.

 Working Group 2